GlobalNOC/globalnoc-networkmap-panel/README.md

     .
 ]
 ```
-The map renders circuits if the `endpoints` of these `links` match with the `target` name in the `dataList` array.
+The map renders circuits if the `endpoints.name` of these `links` match with the `target` in the `dataList` array.
 In addition, the corresponding data for each circuit is used to calculate the metrics to be shown on the map.

-In the example above, the first six results in the `dataList` object match with the `endpoints` from each of the three `links`.
+In the example above, the first six results in the `dataList` object match with the `endpoints.name` from each of the three `links`.
 Therefore, the network map renders three circuits for the provided `map source json object`.

 ![example circuit](/src/images/example.png)